Art Ross Trophy

 The Art Ross Trophy is awarded to the National Hockey League (NHL) player who leads the league in points at the end of the regular season.
 It was presented to the league by former player, general manager, and head coach Art Ross.
-The trophy has been awarded 70 times to 29 players since its introduction in the 1947–48 NHL season.
+The trophy has been awarded 71 times to 29 players since its introduction in the 1947–48 NHL season.
 Ross is also known for his design of the official NHL puck, with slightly bevelled edges for better control.

-The current holder is Nikita Kucherov of the Tampa Bay Lightning.
+The current holder is Connor McDavid of the Edmonton Oilers.

 History

 The Art Ross Trophy was presented to the National Hockey League (NHL) in 1947 by Arthur Howey "Art" Ross, former general manager and head coach of the Boston Bruins and Hockey Hall of Fame inductee as a player.
 Elmer Lach of the Montreal Canadiens was awarded the first Art Ross Trophy at the conclusion of the season.

-Players from the Pittsburgh Penguins won the trophy 15 times and the Edmonton Oilers have won the trophy 13 times, while the Montreal Canadiens and Chicago Blackhawks are tied for third with nine times each.
+Players from the Pittsburgh Penguins won the trophy 15 times and the Edmonton Oilers have won the trophy 14 times, while the Montreal Canadiens and Chicago Blackhawks are tied for third with nine times each.
 Although Joe Thornton, winner from the season, started the season playing for the Boston Bruins, he finished with the San Jose Sharks and the award counts for the Sharks.
 Therefore, Boston Bruins have seven players winning the trophy, fifth overall.

 From 1951 to 2001, Jean Beliveau, Marcel Dionne, and Bryan Trottier were the only single-time winners of the scoring title, while Gordie Howe, Bernie Geoffrion, Dickie Moore, Bobby Hull, Stan Mikita, Phil Esposito, Bobby Orr, Guy Lafleur, Wayne Gretzky, Mario Lemieux, and Jaromir Jagr all won it on multiple occasions.
 For two decades, from 1981 to 2001, only three players won the Art Ross Trophy: Gretzky, Lemieux, and Jagr.
 The streak ended when Jarome Iginla won the trophy in 2002.